TheFlash2k/Notes/Assembly.md

 ```
 After running this program, we can have a look at the registers window in our Visual Studio, we can see that, AX -> 12.
 Just by looking at the `main` procedure, we can somewhat grasp as to what is going on.
 #### BX:
 BX is used as a `base` register and is typically used to hold the address of a procedure or a variable.
 In other words, it stores the value of the offset.
+Just like AX, this also can be divided into 2 sub-registers of 8 bits known as `BH` and `BL`
 #### CX:
 CX is called as `count` register and is typically used for looping.
+Just like AX, this also can be divided into 2 sub-registers of 8 bits known as `CH` and `CL`
 #### DX:
 DX is called as `data` register and is commonly used for multiplication and division.
+Just like AX, this also can be divided into 2 sub-registers of 8 bits known as `DH` and `DL`

+### Segment Registers:
+- CS
+- DS
+- ES
+- SS
+### Index Registers:
+- SI
+- DI
+- DP
+- SP
+### Instruction Pointer
+- IP
+### Flags Register
+- Flags

+## x86 General Purpose Registers.
+Unlike [16-bit general purpose registes](#16-bit-general-purpose-registers), there are 8 32 bits general purpose registers:
+- EAX
+- EBX
+- ECX
+- EDX
+- EBP
+- ESP
+- ESI
+- EDI
+Where `E` in each of these stands for `Extended`.
+Meaning each of these are extended from their orignal counter-parts.
+EAX is `Extended` from `AX` etc. Meaning, an additional 32 bit extra data can be stored in each of these registers.
+As we can notice that, the 16-bit Segment Registers from 8086 have also been added here as part of the General Purpose Registers.

+#### EAX
+#### EBX
+#### ECX
+#### EDX
+#### EBP
+#### ESP
+#### ESI
+#### EDI

+## x86 Segment Registers:
+Similar to 8086, the Segment Registers in x86 are also 16 bits.
+But, from 4 in 8086, their amount has been increased to 6.
+These are:
+- CS
+- ES
+- SS
+- DS
+- FS
+- GS

+## Instruction Pointer
+- EIP
+## Flags Register
+- EFlags

 Each of these `GPR` can be treated either as a `16 bit` quantity or an `8 bit` quantity.
 We have already discussed this topic in [AX](#AX)
 # Integers: